Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster: Related Work

-\textbf{Faster autoregressive inference} Many works have proposed various methods for accelerating the generation of autoregressive causal language models.
+Many works have proposed various methods for accelerating the generation of autoregressive causal language models. \cite{stern2018blockwise} introduced Blockwise Parallel Decoding, utilizing K language-model-dependent decoding heads to predict K more tokens compared to autoregressive decoding.
+On the other hand, \cite{kasai2020deep} proposed using a deeper Encoder and fewer layers of Decoder to achieve faster speed. \cite{xia2022speculative, leviathan2023fast, chen2023accelerating} suggested employing a faster but less powerful draft model to assist large models in generating multiple tokens in one transformer call.
 In the field of Machine Translation, \cite{gu2017non, huang2022non} introduced Non-Autoregressive Translation (NAT) models to overcome the limitations of autoregressive decoding.
-However, the application of NAT models is mostly limited to machine translation and related domains, and need careful parameter tuning.
+However, the application of NAT models is mostly limited to machine translation and related domains, and needs careful parameter tuning.

-\cite{stern2018blockwise} introduced Blockwise Parallel Decoding, utilizing sequence-level distillation to obtain training data and training K auxiliary decoding heads to predict K additional tokens immediately after the token generated by autoregressive decoding.
-However, the auxiliary models are not language-model-agnostic.
-On the other hand, \cite{kasai2020deep} proposed using a deeper Encoder and fewer layers of Decoder to achieve faster speed. \cite{leviathan2023fast} proposed a method to speed up exact decoding from autoregressive large models by employing smaller trained approximation models to predict tokens for the target model.
-Similarly, \cite{chen2023accelerating} suggested using a faster but less powerful draft model to assist large models in generating multiple tokens in one transformer call.
-Moreover, \cite{sheng2023flexgen} proposed a solution involving solving a linear programming problem and identifying efficient patterns to offload tensors, weights, and other data to memory.
-This approach aims to enhance throughput under limited computing resources.

-The most closely related work to ours is \cite{santilli2023accelerating}, where they propose the use of parallel decoding in translation tasks.
-However, they do not leverage any approximate tokens generated during parallel decoding, and they do not provide an implementation that supports batch computation.
-To the best of our knowledge, we are the first paper to attempt utilizing these approximate tokens.
-Compared to the methods mentioned earlier in this section, our framework does not require any additional training on either the base pretrained language model or a new model.
+The most closely related work to ours is \cite{santilli2023accelerating}, where they propose the use of Jacobi decoding in translation tasks.
+However, they do not leverage any approximate tokens generated during Jacobi decoding, and they do not provide an implementation that supports batch computation.
+To the best of our knowledge, we are the first paper to attempt to utilize these approximate tokens.
+Compared to the methods mentioned earlier in this section, our framework does not require any additional training on either the base pre-trained language model or a new model.